Assessors schedule called meeting

-Partly cloudy this evening with more clouds for overnight.
-Low 58F.
+VALDOSTA – The Lowndes County Board of Assessors will hold a called meeting, 9 a.m.
+Thursday, April 22, on the first floor of the Lowndes County Governmental Building, 302 N. Patterson St., county officials said in a statement.

+A mix of clouds and sun during the morning will give way to cloudy skies this afternoon.
+High 72F.
+Winds NE at 5 to 10 mph..

+Increasing clouds with showers arriving overnight.
+Thunder possible.
+Low 57F.
 Winds light and variable.
+Chance of rain 60%.

 Commented